 If you were looking to adopt an intelligent and cute puppy that you could play with, go on walks together, and who would also protect you & your home by being the most vigilant guard, then you must look no further than the German Shepherd.
-They are perhaps the most widely recognized and loved dog breeds in the world.
-German Shepherds are one of the best guard dogs, they are so good at it that almost all of the police dogs in the US are German Shepherds.

-How many types of German Shepherd Dogs are there?
+How Many Types of German Shepherd Dogs are there?

 These cute yet ferocious little bodyguards are categorized into two breeding types, the “working line” and “Show Line.”
 You would be surprised to know that there are 5 different types of “show line” German Shepherd dogs that you can find.
 The most popular distinction that separates them among their different types is the color of their coats.
-They are also sometimes differentiated by the length of their hair and coat, but that is generally done only for purebred German Shepherds.
-Apart from being characterized based on their looks, they are also differentiated based on their personality and health, which is known as “working lines”.
-Here are 5 different types of German Shepherds based on their looks and coat patterns;

 1. Saddle Coat German Shepherd

 German Shepherd dogs of this type are also called Saddle Back Shepherds.
 They are the most recognized German Shepherds of all time.

 There are two colors on their coat, as with all other German shepherd types apart from the solid black shepherd.
 Their distinct pattern and markings set them apart from the other types.